frankhale/toby/README.md

 The current version of Atom-Shell 0.19.1 does not come with a way to set the HTTP Referrer.
 Some YouTube videos will block playback from domains they don't whitelist.
-To get around this you can patch Atom-Shell 0.19 with the following:
+To get around this you can patch Atom-Shell 0.19.1 with the following:

+This is a quick hack, not meant to be totally correct but it works.

 In atom_api_web_contents.cc add the following 2 lines to the LoadURL function: